Kazgul1987/Kazguls-PF2e-Token-Bar/README.md

 - **Orientation** – horizontal or vertical (also via button on the bar).
 - **Lock bar** – prevents accidental moving.
 - **Position** – automatically saved after moving.
+- **Encounter mode** – when enabled (default), the bar switches to combatants during encounters and shows round counter and difficulty.
 - **Quick loot** – automatically transfer defeated NPC loot and open the Loot actor when combat ends.

 ---